EU customs clearance

 Here’s how it works

-Our expertise in EU customs clearance allows us to export your parcels as quickly as possible and with minimum administrative effort – via either Germany or France.
+Our expertise in EU customs clearance allows us to export your consignments as quickly as possible and with minimum administrative effort – via either Germany or France.
 This not only reduces the administrative workload, but also saves plenty of money and time.

 With our French partner S.A.T., you have an EU customs clearance specialist providing a comprehensive service.
 It effectively prevents Swiss SMEs without their own subsidiary in the EU from suffering a loss of competitiveness when shipping to Europe.

-As your parcels are already cleared when forwarded to the individual EU member countries, the delivery times may be shorter than for a bilateral export.
+As your consignments are already cleared when forwarded to the individual EU member countries, the delivery times may be shorter than for a bilateral export.
 In the process, you benefit from our extensive expertise in customs clearance at the external EU border.

 - No disadvantages compared with EU suppliers due to customs clearance directly in the EU country of entry